itublg/itucs-vmimage/README.rst

 #.
 Change into the directory "itucs-vmimage-master".
 #.
 Run the command "vagrant up".
 #.
 Log in to the virtual machine using the command "vagrant ssh".
 #.
-Change the password for the "ubuntu" user: "sudo passwd ubuntu".
-#.
 Reboot the machine: "sudo reboot"

 To use the virtual machine, either start it from the VirtualBox window or using the "vagrant up" command.
+Log in to the "ubuntu" user with the password "itucs".
 Similarly, you can shut down the virtual machine using the VirtualBox application or the command "vagrant halt".

 Using an Ubuntu-based distribution
 ----------------------------------